Learn more about Ontario’s Greenbelt, the provincial land use plans that protect it and the role of the Greenbelt Council.

 The Greenbelt currently includes over 800,000 hectares of land and extends 325 km from the eastern end of the Oak Ridges Moraine, near Rice Lake, in the east, to the Niagara River in the west.

-The Greenbelt Act, 2005 provides the authority for the designation of the Greenbelt Area.
-The Greenbelt Area is precisely defined in Ontario Regulation 59/05 and shown on a series of maps.
+The Greenbelt Act, 2005 designates the Greenbelt Area on a series of maps.

 The Greenbelt Council